TeamMonumenta/scripted-quests/README.md

 - set\_scores - Sets scoreboard values for the player
 - function - Runs a function using the console "as" the player (@s = player)
 - command - Runs a command using the console
+- give\_loot - Generates loot from a loot table and gives it to the player
 - rerun-components - Re-runs all components for this NPC from the beginning